abhaysingh009/DSA/README.md

-# 📚 College Assignments Programming
+# 💻 College Coding Assignments & Practice

-This repository contains my **college assignments**, **practice questions**, and **problem sets** provided by my faculty during the course of my academic studies.
+This repository contains my **coding-related college assignments**, **lab programs**, and **practice questions** given by my faculty during my academic coursework.

-The purpose of this repository is to:
+The goal of this repository is to:
-- Organize academic work in one place
+- Organize coding assignments subject-wise
+- Practice and improve programming skills
-- Maintain a digital record of assignments
+- Maintain a structured record of academic coding work
-- Revise important questions for exams
+- Revise important programs for exams and labs
-- Track my academic progress semester-wise

 ---

-## 🏫 Contents
+## 🎯 Purpose
-- Subject-wise assignments
+This repository is created for:
-- Faculty-given practice questions
+- Academic coding practice
-- Lab work & coding assignments
+- Lab and assignment revision
-- Class tests / worksheet problems
-- Important questions for exams
+- Strengthening core programming concepts
+- Personal learning and improvement

+⚠️ **Note:**
+All code is written as part of my academic coursework and follows college submission guidelines.
+This repository is intended for **educational use only**.

 ---

-## 🧠 Subjects Covered
-- Programming (C / C++ / Java)
-- Data Structures & Algorithms
+## 🔄 Updates
+The repository will be updated regularly with new assignments and faculty-provided coding questions.

 ---

-## 💻 Languages & Tools Used
-- C
-- C++
-- Java

----
+## ⭐ Final Note
+Maintaining this repository helps me stay consistent, organized, and disciplined in my coding journey.

+Happy Coding! 🚀